The most iconic arch in the park, Delicate Arch soars over 50 feet tall and is instantly recognizable from its appearance on Utah license plates.

 Hiking to Delicate Arch by Season

-- Spring and Fall: Spring and Fall are the most popular months in Arches with moderate temperatures and nice hiking conditions on the Delicate Arch trail.
+Spring and Fall are the most popular months in Arches with moderate temperatures and nice hiking conditions on the Delicate Arch trail.
+With better conditions for hiking the trail can get very busy so we recommend aiming to hike it first thing in the morning.

 Hiking Delicate Arch tip: we last visited Arches National Park in late November and experienced the trail with ice and snow.
 The cooler temperatures make for a pleasant hike but the icy paths make the final part of the trail more challenging.

-- Water: the Delicate Arch trail is a three mile round trip with limited shade so bring lots of water in the summer.
+the Delicate Arch trail is a three-mile round trip with limited shade so bring lots of water in the summer.
 We last hiked in late November when temperatures were just above freezing and we drank a small bottle of water each.
 In summer months, you will need at least 1.5 to 2 liters per person.

 The Delicate Arch Viewpoints